 To evaluate the capability of the CMIP5 climate models for simulating the historic climate, an ensemble analysis for the temperature trends and spread will be implemented.
-The data sets used here are described in the Sect.
-2. The analysis includes inter-comparisons between the stratosphere and troposphere (Sect.
-3), and inter-comparisons between the tropics, Arctic and Antarctic (Sect.
-4).
+The data sets used here are described in the section 2.
+The analysis includes inter-comparisons between the stratosphere and troposphere (section 3), and inter-comparisons between the tropics, Arctic and Antarctic (section 4).
 Section 5 provides a final summary.

-2 Data and calculations
+125 2.
+Data and calculations